dedickinson/learning/Notes/UsersGroups.md

 ## Groups

-    /etc/group
+Defined in: `/etc/group`

-To change group,  the user can
+To change their current group, the user can

     newgrp wheel
     # use exit to drop back after creating resources etc